sv720/Compilers_project/Timeline.md

 - internal recursive function's mips looks perfectly fine but seg faults as godbolts'.
 Need more understanding
 - tried debugging with gdb and taken some tutorials on how to work with it, installed specific qemu-user pachages for it.
 Need more work but interesting either way

+### 28 Mar 2022
+- scopes 90% implemented, some problems in arrays variable indexing
+- arrays 90% implemented
+- small tasks completed: sizeOf(), changing types of variables, simple switch case, adapted variables to be of more types (not just int)
+- prepared for implementing floats and doubles

 TODO:   switch
         arrays